-- NEW: Video obtained by KTVU shows a ball of fire erupting in front of the consulate
+- Video obtained by KTVU shows a ball of fire erupting in front of the consulate

 - Video shows a person throwing what appears to be buckets of gasoline, consulate officials say